lemonrock/intel-seapi/README.md

 ## Limitations

+* Does not currently work on Windows, as a completely different set of APIs (ending in `A` and `W`) are built for Windows by `libittnotify`.
 * The dynamic library `IntelSEAPI` is built but not linked and no bindings are generated for it.
+* Bindgen does not generate correct bindings for most of `libittnotify` because the C headers' function declarations do not reflect the actual managled names created.
+Consequently only a small subset of bindings is provided; additional bindings generated but not yet corrected are in `BindingsAsGeneratedByBingen.rs`.

 ## Cross-Compilation